vuejs/vitepress/docs/reference/default-theme-config.md

 }
 ```

-**The options documented on this page only apply to the default theme.** Different themes expect different theme config.
+**The options documented on this page only apply to the default theme.** Different themes expect different theme configuration options.
 When using a custom theme, the theme config object will be passed to the theme so the theme can define conditional behavior based on it.

 ## i18nRouting